 C+, C, C- Fair

-E Conditional failure with privilege of re-examination for a grade of D provided that the examination is taken within the first 30 days of the following term.
-Without re-examination, a grade of F is recorded at the end of the 30 days.
+E Conditional failure with privilege of re-examination or revaluation of additional final coursework for a grade of D provided that the examination or reevaluation of additional final coursework is completed within the first 30 days of the following term or from the point the E-grade is assigned.
+At the discretion of the faculty member, a deadline that expires sooner than the 30-days may be assigned to the student.
+Without re-examination or reevaluation of additional coursework, a grade of F is recorded at the deadline.

 P Passing a Pass-No Credit course.